 Often clients come to us when they have reached a point of utter frustration and isolation.
 Having never fully assimilated to a neurotypical culture, these individuals believe that something is fundamentally “wrong” with them or that they have to change their behaviors in some way.

 However, the goal of ADHD treatment at Spectrum Connections Therapy is not to change you but rather to help you live with more balance and less chaos.
 By accessing your unique strengths and perspectives in counseling, you or your child can develop lifelong skills for managing the obstacles associated with ADHD.

-Our Therapists Offer Customized And Informed ADHD Treatment
+SCT Offers Customized And Informed ADHD Treatment

-As a practice specializing in neurodivergence, we seek to normalize and validate your experience living with ADHD.
+As a private practice specializing in neurodivergence, we seek to normalize and validate your experience living with ADHD.
 Using a skills-oriented approach, we will help you improve your executive functioning in the specific areas where it lags.